dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/embedding_your_form.md

 ### I see a "Project not found" error when I try to embed my form.
 Help!

 This error usually occurs when your [project is not yet public](/articles/screendoor/projects/going_public.html).
-Only projects with a status of &ldquo;Unlisted&rdquo; or &ldquo;Public&rdquo; can be embedded.
+Only projects with a status of "Unlisted" or "Public" can be embedded.